SketchyMaze/guidebook/docs/doodads.md

 If it receives a **power** signal (from a [linked](linked-doodads.md#buttons) Button or Switch), the Anvil will reset to its original location on the level, making "reset buttons" possible for puzzle levels.

+**New in v0.11.0:** the Anvil is invulnerable.
+This means that if the player character _is_ an Anvil, it can jump on and crush other enemies but can't be damaged by enemies or by fire pixels.
+Anvils also will not destroy invulnerable characters such as other Anvils.

 ### Box